About the Data

 Days Absent: Number of absence days for a student in a given school year.

 Attendance Rate: Actual days of attendance divided by the possible days of attendance in a given school year, expressed as a percentage (%).
 For calculation details, see About the Data – Attendance.

 Chronically Absent (State Accountability): A student is chronically absent in the state accountability system (report cards) if s/he has been enrolled at least 45 days in the school during the school year and has been absent 16 percent or more of the time.

 Chronically Absent (ESSA Accountability): A student is chronically absent in the federal accountability system (reports new, TBD) if s/he has been enrolled at least 90 days in the school during the school year and has been absent 10 percent or more of the time.

-Chronically Absent (ESEA Reporting): A student is chronically absent in federally required reports (separate from the state and federal accountability reports) if s/he has been enrolled at least 10 days in the school during the school year and has been absent 10 percent or more of the time.
+Chronically Absent (CRDC Reporting): A student is chronically absent in federally required reports (separate from the state and federal accountability reports) if s/he has been enrolled at least 10 days in the school during the school year and has been absent 10 percent or more of the time.

 How it’s Reported in WISEdash

-Students at risk for becoming chronically absent are reported on the Absenteeism dashboard in WISEdash for Districts.
+Students at risk for becoming chronically absent are reported on the Absenteeism Early Warning dashboard in WISEdash for Districts.
 By navigating to this dashboard and drilling on any metric, schools can receive a student roster where the chronic absenteeism risk levels of current students are reported.